lijon/lijon.github.io/iaa_quirks.md

 ```

 An IAA node should check if it should stop its audio, by calling `maybeStop`, when backgrounded, when disconnected from IAA host, and when `memberOfActiveAudiobusSession` turns false if you're using Audiobus.

+Note that this workaround is not only to avoid zombies, but also to avoid invisible IAA node apps running in the background, possibly eating CPU or even producing audio without the user knowing which app is doing it, and having no way to see it in the multi task view to terminate the app.

 ## Cleanup from host side
 Another important thing is that the host uninitialize and dispose its hosted IAA node units when done with them.